hriturajnarvekar27/FetalAI/README.markdown

 Contributions are welcome!
 Fork the repository, make changes, and submit a pull request.
 Suggestions for UI enhancements or model improvements are encouraged.

-This project is licensed under the MIT License.
-See the `LICENSE` file for details (create one if needed).

-## Contact

-For inquiries, contact Sakshi Patil at sakshi.patil@example.com.